tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/产品简介/功能介绍_intl_en.md

 | Audio-video group messages today | Number of audio-video group messages of the current day  |

 ### Support for private deployment
-Private deployment allows an enterprise to deploy systems directly to its own servers and keep data locally.
-IM provides the private deployment feature to assist enterprises in the deployment, implementation, and operation and maintenance of the private version.
+Private deployment allows an enterprise to deploy systems directly to its own servers and save data locally.
+IM provides the private deployment feature to assist enterprises in the deployment, implementation, and OPS of the private version.
 If needed, please apply for the [IM private service](https://intl.cloud.tencent.com/apply/p/itvi76h023).
 >?To apply for the IM private service, you need to log in with your root account of Tencent Cloud.